 But not every airline overbooks flights in an effort to keep seats full.
 JetBlue and Virgin America were the industry leaders in avoiding denied boardings, with rates of 0.01 and 0.07, respectively.

-United Airlines' consumer complaint rate was 4.24 complaints per 100,000 passengers.
+United Airlines had the highest consumer complaint rate of the 14 airlines included in the report, with 4.24 complaints per 100,000 passengers.
+That was nearly double the airline's complaint rate the previous year.
 Southwest had the lowest rate, at 0.25.
-Southwest was among five airlines that lowered complaint rates last year compared to 2011.
+Southwest was among five airlines that lowered complaint rates last year from 2011.
 The others were American Eagle, Delta, JetBlue and US Airways.

 Consumer complaints were significantly higher in the peak summer travel months of June, July and August when planes are especially crowded.

 "As airplanes get fuller, complaints get higher because people just don't like to be sardines," Mann said.

 The complaints are regarded as indicators of a larger problem because many passengers may not realize they can file complaints with the Transportation Department, which regulates airlines.